cybera-cookbooks/reprepro/README.md

 Platform: Debian or Ubuntu.

 Requires Chef 0.8.x+, client/server.
-May not work with Chef Solo due to data bag use.
+to data bag use.

-You'll need to generate the PGP key separately and provide the data in the databag.
+You'll need to generate the PGP key separately and provide the keys in files.

 USAGE
 =====